ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-guide.md

 Now press "Select patches", and then select the patches that you want.
 It is suggested to use the Default patches selection in order to get the most features without breaking stuff.
 To do so, press the "Default" button at the top of the patches selection screen.

+You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation).

 If you decide not to use the default selection, keep the following things in mind:

 **a)** You **must** include the `MicroG Support` patch.

 **b)** You can select which custom branding icon you want to use, but make sure to **only select one** custom branding icon patch.
-You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/Irofd2F).
+You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/qlelvZk).
 You can exclude all custom branding icon patches to get the YouTube icon.

 **c)** Make sure to look through all of the patches so you don't accidentally exclude features.